zappascout/devil_notes-sources/docs/notes_16_devil.md

 ==by his assessment my own brain is highly "female"==:
 How do I know this? *The Essential Difference* contains a test.
-I suspect most writers have what Baron-Cohen identified as "female brains."
+I suspect most writers, of whatever sex or gender, have what Baron-Cohen would identify as "female brains."

 ==Whether genderizing autism is helpful or not==:
-I confess it seems unhelpful to me on balance, a view the far more qualified (than me) Silberman also shares.
+I confess it seems unhelpful to me on balance, a view the far more qualified (than me) Silberman also shared.

 ###351
 ==while the CDC estimates that one in forty-four U.S. children